cjus/hydra-aws-docker-article/README2.md

 docker-machine rm -f $1
 ```

-So we can remove EC2 instances created using `create-node`:
+So we can remove EC2 instances created using `remove-node`:

 ```shell
 $ ./remove_node node01
 ```

-If you haven't created EC2 instances in this way then those two scripts should cover the costs of this article!
-Read on, there's a whole lot more coolness to come.
+If you haven't created EC2 instances in this way, then those two scripts should cover the costs of this article!
+Read on; there's a whole lot more coolness to come.

 ### Creating EC2 Nodes

-As a recap here is the breakdown of the EC2 instances we'll create.
+As a recap here is the breakdown of the EC2 instances, we'll create.

 <img src="./swarm.png" alt="swarm" width="500px" />